rakesh2009/News-articles-clustering/README.md

 PCA

 Purpose:

 The purpose of this project is to gain insights in
 a) Pratical implementation - Clustering of News articles with the help of K-Means alogarithm for finding the suitable & related topics clusters
 b) Dimensionality reduction using PCA.

-Future projects implementation:
-It can be extended to any type of clustering